sb2bg/GlassLang/README.md

 # GlassLang
-Glass, a simple programming language made by Sullivan Bognar
+Glass, a simple programming language made by Sullivan B